classickjj/DevOps_project/README.md

-# DevOps_projects
+## DevOps Projects:
-some projects to learn about the "dev-ops world" in cloud and networking.
+A place to learn about DevOps by doing some projects from the "dev-ops world" of cloud and networking.